 How much does car insurance go up after a claim?

-Will making a claim affect my no-claims discount?
+Will a claim affect my no-claims discount?

-Yes, you’ll likely lose some or all of your no claims discount.
-However, some insurers won’t take away your discount if you’re involved in a crash that’s not your fault, or if you make a comprehensive claim.
-The guidelines will vary between insurers, so talk with your provider to find out how your discount will be affected by an accident.
+Yes, you will lose your no-claims discount.
+However, some insurers won’t take away your discount if you’re involved in a crash that’s not your fault or if you make a comprehensive claim.
+Keep in mind that your overall premium could still increase even if you manage to hold onto your discount.

 - Re-evaluate your coverage.
 Check to see if you have more coverage than you need, and change it if you do.
 For example, if your deductible is more than the value of your car, collision coverage may not be worth the cost.